learning-at-home/hivemind/docs/modules/server.rst

 A hivemind server hosts one or several experts and processes incoming requests to those experts.
 It periodically re-publishes these experts to the dht via a dedicated **hivemind.dht.DHT** peer that runs in background.
-The experts can be accessed directly as **hivemind.client.RemoteExpert("addr:port", "expert.uid.here")** or as a part of **hivemind.client.RemoteMixtureOfExperts** that finds the most suitable experts across the DHT.
+The experts can be accessed directly as **hivemind.moe.client.RemoteExpert("addr:port", "expert.uid.here")** or as a part of **hivemind.moe.client.RemoteMixtureOfExperts** that finds the most suitable experts across the DHT.

 The hivemind.moe.server module is organized as follows: